abollas99/home-lab/README.md

 ###### Unfortunately, this is not an Omada switch, so it won’t be managed by an Omada controller.
 Consequently, it’s likely to be replaced in the future.

 ### Raspberry pi 3 B+
-- DNS Server: I currently have it set up running as the primary and secondary DNS Server
+- DNS Server: I currently have it set up running as the primary and secondary DNS Server.
-- Pi-Hole:
+- Pi-Hole: this it the tool i used to setup the DNS Server with openDNS
-- Future Plan:
+- Future Plan: As i upgrade my Lab and get a better raspberry Pi i will set this pi as the secondary DNS and the new one as the Primary

 # Whats to Come